 Shared decision making is not appropriate when there is clear evidence for net benefit or harm from one intervention relative to others, such as for immunization against measles mumps or rubella (MMR) or against antibiotics for a common cold; see Figure 2 below.
-Due to clear evidence, the clinician has a predetermined goal and may use motivational interviewing to bring the patient encourage the patient to make choices in-line with this goal.
-Regardless of the option chosen, the patient should receive informed consent of the treatment or non-treatment chosen.
+In both of these cases, due to clear evidence, the clinician has a pre-determined goal and may use motivational interviewing to encourage the patient to make choices in-line with this goal.
+Regardless of the option chosen, the patient should receive informed consent if a treatment is done.